Halifax County Vehicle Impound Guide

 - Take photos: Take clear photos of the damage as evidence.

-- Report damage to the impound lot manager: Immediately report the damage to the impound lot manager and request a written acknowledgment of your report.
+- Report damage to the impound lot manager: Immediately report the damage to the impound lot manager and request a written acknowledgment of your report before you drive away.

 This guide is intended to provide general information and should not be considered legal advice.
 If you have been arrested for DUI in Halifax County, it is highly recommended that you consult with a qualified attorney to discuss your legal options.